 The first step to cleaning the inside of your toaster is to unplug it to make sure that you don’t get a nasty shock while you’re working.
 Then, simply start by flipping your toaster over (over a trash can or sink with garbage disposal is best!) to shake out the crumbs.

 After that, take a moment to fill a plastic container or even your sink with warm water and mild dish detergent – just a few drops will do the trick!
 Then, remove the tray from the bottom of your toaster and let it soak.
 If there are any remaining crumbs, shake them out before submerging the tray.

 Now, you can use a pastry brush or paintbrush to help brush any crumbs out of the inside of the toaster.
 We’re avoiding water here to avoid damage to the electric or heating element of the toaster.
 After you’ve done this, dry the crumb tray, and put the whole thing back together.

 Did you like the tutorial?
 Just reaching in your cabinet to pull out the cream of tartar to clean your toaster can give your appliances a just-like-new shine!
+However, it’s important to keep in mind that when dealing with electrical appliances, safety should always be a top priority.
+If you’re considering upgrading your home’s electrical system, you may want to look into three phase upgrades.
 Let us know what you thought in the comments and share this article if you liked it.